 Khadi Papers, Renewable lokta paper - Made in Nepal

 Khadi’s lokta paper is made in Nepal.
 Lokta, an evergreen shrub, grows in the Himalayan foothills and is a renewable resource.
 The outer bark of the plant can be turned into a durable handmade paper, which is dip dyed by hand and used for wrapping up your lovely Lush goodies.

-Papermaking takes place in Bastipur, in the lower foothills, where the warmer climate allows the paper to dry in the sun all year round.
+Papermaking takes place in the lower foothills of Bastipur, where the warmer climate allows the paper to dry in the sun all year round.
 This was originally set up as a social program for marginalised women from the area.
-The paper is then finished in Bansbari, Kathmandu, where it is hand dyed.
+The paper is then finished in Bansbari, Kathmandu, where it is tie-dyed by hand.

 Ever wondered where your newspapers end up?
 If you live in Europe, the answer might be in a paper mill.
 Here, paper is made from 80% unsold and returned newspapers, magazines and books (classed in France as post-consumer waste).
 This waste is channelled into a hydro pulp - a large food mixer - and combined with water to create a mixture.
 Compressed air, natural enzymes, and surfactant are used to de-ink and whiten the pulp.
 This means no bleach or chlorine is used in the manufacturing of the paper.

 Finding good quality recycled paper can be challenging, with many paper mills closing down.
 Because of this, Lush have sourced recycled paper from France and Italy this year.
 This just goes to show the importance of supporting these businesses, so that we don’t lose them completely.